 Art Seen was delighted to organise Gary Colclough's first solo exhibition in Cyprus.
 The exhibition comprised of a body of new works consisting of painting, drawing and sculptures.
 The exhibition was supported using public funding by Arts Council England and British Council, UK.
-Jeremy Akerman, freelance curator and co-director of the organisation Akerman Daly, has been commissioned to write a text on Colclough’s new works.
+Jeremy Akerman, freelance curator and co-director of the organisation Akerman Daly, was commissioned to write a text on Colclough’s new works.

 Signposts and Terror

 Colclough’s artworks are closely finished geometric assemblages.
 They have the beauty of crafted objects, appearing self-contained and complete.
 Scrutiny reveals an equally engaging counter direction of things incomplete.
 Sides of framing have been taken away, structures returned to component parts, images have been sliced up, colours mixed out.
 Contradictory forces are at play, a flux of real and illusion, is it sculpture or picture?
 The artworks are made of hi-tech materials but mix in old world imagery.
 They look like functional objects in the way a sign does, but they don’t instruct.
 Quickly one notices how they resist revealing narratives that perhaps they seemed to offer, instead they exude a knowing silence.

 What is this work suggesting and what is their silence saying?
 I’ll answer my own question to propose that signposts are a good metaphor for thinking about Colclough’s artwork and that the silence is the sound of thinking.